Statement of Services

 Description of Services

-St. John Bosco Preschool is a licensed preschool program providing a balance between academic and social development and allows time for 3-5-year-olds to experience group instruction and explore their world at their individual pace.
-Aftercare is provided for school-age children 3-14 years of age.
+St. John Bosco Preschool is a licensed preschool program that provides a balance between academic and social development, allowing 3–5-year-olds to experience group instruction and explore their world at their own individual pace.
+Aftercare is provided for school-age children 3–14 years of age.

 Hours of Operation